 - For the situation shown in above figure fT =Av(mid) fcu(dom).

-- For instance, if a transistor datasheet has a value of fT =100 MHz, it shows that a transistor has the ability to generate a voltage gain of one to the one hundred megahertz frequency.
+- For instance, if a transistor datasheet has a value of fT =100 MHz, it shows that a transistor can generate a voltage gain of one to the one hundred megahertz frequency.

 That is a detailed post about Analyze Amplifier Total Frequency Response if you have any query ask in comments.
 Thanks for reading.
 Have a good day